UNCLASSIFIED (U)

 11 FAM 812.1 Creating a Discretionary Committee

 a.
 A bureau or an office desiring to establish a discretionary advisory committee must, in consultation with L/M, prepare a draft charter and membership balance plan (see 11 FAM Exhibit 812.1(1)).
 The charter and balance plan will follow the format in the Exhibits.
 L/M will forward both documents to GSA for consultation.
 When that process is completed, the sponsoring bureau must publish a notice in the Federal Register, notifying the public of the Department’s intent to establish an advisory committee.
 A sample notice is at 11 FAM Exhibit 812.1(2).
 The proposing organization must consult with the CMO before publishing the notice in the Federal Register.
+The CMO will also provide guidance on drafting the action memo to request the Under Secretary for Management's approval for the establishment of the committee.

 b.
-Fifteen days after the publication of the notice in the Federal Register, the bureau will send an action memo to the CMO setting forth the purpose, organization (including subgroups, if known), and a statement of the need for the particular committee.
+Fifteen days after the publication of the notice in the Federal Register, the sponsoring bureau will submit the action memo to the Under Secretary for Management setting forth the specific purpose, organization (including subgroups, if known), a statement of the need for the particular committee, and the estimated costs to operate the committee.

-e.
+d.
 The charter of a discretionary committee lasts for a maximum of 2 years.
 The charter can be renewed.
 However, once the charter expires, the committee terminates; to continue the committee after expiration, the Department must re-establish it, just as it would establish a new committee.

 11 FAM 812.2 Creating a Statutory Committee